Pros and Cons of Living in Hungary

 Expats, digital nomads and retirees living in Hungary responded:

 "The location is SAFE !!
 Very safe.
 I never felt this safe in UK.
 People very friendly and polite.
-You could walk home alone in the middle of the night without fear," said one expat in Budapest.
+You could walk home alone in the middle of the night without fear," remarked one expat in Budapest.

 "Expats and digital nomads often appreciate the low cost of living in Hungary, as well as the country's rich cultural heritage and vibrant cities.
 They also enjoy the friendly locals, the delicious food, and the easy access to outdoor activities.
 On the other hand, some expats and digital nomads may find the language barrier and bureaucracy challenging, as well as the lack of job opportunities.
-Additionally, the cold winters can be a deterrent for some," remarked one expat in Hungary.
+Additionally, the cold winters can be a deterrent for some," explained one expat living in Hungary.

 Get Quote